 Marketing Your Invention

 Raising awareness, however, can be difficult.
-In what follows, we provide several suggestions for effectively tackling this daunting task.
+In this resource, we provide several suggestions for effectively tackling this daunting task.

 A Preliminary Step: Establishing Rights